The fundamental law of investing is the uncertainty of the future.Peter Bernstein

 As two additional examples, take the brick and mortar retail and cloud computing industries (disclosure: I am not an expert in either).
 An investor who’s thesis revolves around beliefs that the U.S. consumer is healthy, that not everything will be or can be bought online, and the valuations adequately compensate for the expected revenue declines, is unlucky to now witness forced store closures cause a cratering of demand.
 For retailers with an e-commerce presence, declines have been mitigated, but for those without one, bankruptcy is all too real.
 On the other hand, an investor who believes cloud computing will continue to gradually gain share from on premise data centers due to an evolution in computational capabilities and cost advantages, is lucky to see an economic shutdown create a surge in demand from remote related work.
 The cloud computing and “as-a-service” companies were already priced for growth, which could still be interrupted in the near term due to the financial stress that potential customers are experiencing, but nonetheless have seen massive boosts as facilitating remote work has become more necessary than previously forecasted.
 Although not perfect examples, they demonstrate how exogenous shocks have differing impacts on different sectors, unrelated to the initial investment theses.
 As a somewhat unreasonable hypothetical, what if instead of a viral outbreak infecting humans, it infected the airspace so that any wireless data transmissions were interrupted or unreliable?
 I’m sure the dialogue would be, “You can’t count on the internet/‘cloud’ for products/services, it’s unreliable!
 We’ve always done it in person/on premise for a reason.
 You’d have to physically cut these trustworthy cables!”
 And for investors, “The e-commerce/data center/cloud stocks were so highly valued based on an unreasonable future; obviously tech bubble 2.0, we should’ve seen it!”
 Price drives narrative and behavior.
 Will a snapback reversal occur if and when the economy returns to normal?
 Possibly.
 But a lot of damage and institutional decisions will occur in the interim.

 The game of investing involves embracing the uncertainty of the future and varying degrees of skill and luck.
 Although it’s much easier to invest based on quarterly earnings and let price drive narrative, you’ll always be a step behind.
 This pandemic, similar to all unknown unknowns, provides a great reminder of the benefits of balancing conviction and humility.
 Investing involves faith in your analysis, yet an understanding that there are inevitably external factors that will influence the range of outcomes.
 In times of significant uncertainty, the dispersion in forecasts becomes much more pronounced, enabling a greater likelihood of having a differentiating opinion.
-It’s because the future is unknowable that makes stocks volatile and predictions unreliable, but also accuracy rewarding.
+It’s because the future is unknowable that makes stocks volatile and predictions unreliable, but also rewards accuracy.
 Just don’t let your accuracy fool you into thinking it was all skill; you might just get lucky.